JonayedAhmed/JavaScript-Clean-Code/README.md

 ### 3.1 Type Checking

-Since JS is untypes it’s better to avoid type checking.
+Since JS is untyped it’s better to avoid type checking.
 If Type checking is done it’s better to use strong type check === instead of using ==

 ### 3.2 Conditional shorthand